I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_getencryptionbltkey.md

 ## -description
-The D3DDDIARG_GETENCRYPTIONBLTKEY structure describes an encrypted bit-block transfer (bitblt) session for which the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_getencryptionbltkey.md">GetEncryptionBltKey</a> function retrieves the encryption key.
+The _GETENCRYPTIONBLTKEY structure describes an encrypted bit-block transfer (bitblt) session for which the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_getencryptionbltkey.md">GetEncryptionBltKey</a> function retrieves the encryption key.